 Mathnasium@home: Live, Face-to-Face Instruction

 We also recommend using Mathnasium@home this summer, so students can continue to make up lost ground, avoid the learning loss that typically comes with summer break, or get ahead for the next academic year.
 When local Mathnasium learning centers reopen their doors, students can continue with Mathnasium@home or easily transition to the center for the in-person experience.
-Either way, students will get exactly what they need to prevent further learning loss, reverse the COVID slide, and stay strong in math.
+Either way, they’ll get exactly what they need to prevent further learning loss, reverse the COVID slide, and stay strong in math.